Always Stay Online and Active on Slack with WebSocket Framejacking

 Discussion

-This started out as a mental exercise in finding a way to keep Slack active.
-Personally, I’m on web Slack all the time with it open on several computers and my phone, so at least once every thirty minutes I cause activity.
+This began as a mental exercise to keep Slack active.
+I use web Slack constantly—open on multiple computers and my phone—so I trigger activity at least every thirty minutes.

-However, sometimes I’m engrossed in my IDE for long stretches and even though Slack is on a dedicated monitor beside me, I look “away” and “not at my computer” – far from it.
-Does this happen to you too?
+Yet sometimes I’m engrossed in my IDE for long stretches.
+Even with Slack on a dedicated monitor beside me, I appear “away” and “not at my computer”—far from the truth.
+Does this happen to you, too?

-Success: We’ve found a safe, viable, and non-intrusive solution to always stay active in Slack and Enterprise Slack, unless we close all Slack browser windows, with a tiny adjustment to one word in a well-timed WebSocket frame.
+Success: We’ve found a safe, viable, non-intrusive solution to always stay active in Slack and Enterprise Slack unless we close all Slack browser windows—a tiny adjustment to one word in a well-timed WebSocket frame.

 Full Script